mguery/linux/README.md

 cmd | info | examples
 --- | --- | ---
--h or --help | short desc / long desc with options of a cmd | pushd -h / mkdir --help man | manual/man pages - desc, name, options | man appname more | prints content in file / spacebar to go page to page | `more newfile.txt` less | use arrows to read content sed | stream editor - find and replace keyword | `sed 's/mysql/MySQL/g file.txt > newfile.txt'` / s - substitute, g - everywhere/replace globally, '>' - to save results to newfile  / replace 'g' with a number and will replace that occurence of the word (`sed s/mysql/MySQL/2` = 2nd occurence replaced) pushd | jump from current dir to another | pushd /dir popd | back to last dir used after pushd cmd
+-h or --help | short desc / long desc with options of a cmd | pushd -h / mkdir --help man | manual/man pages - about the command (desc, name, options) | man appname more | prints content in file / spacebar to go page to page | `more newfile.txt` less | use arrows to read content page by page, 'q' to exit | `less file.txt` sed | stream editor - find and replace keyword | `sed 's/mysql/MySQL/g file.txt > newfile.txt'` / s - substitute, g - everywhere/replace globally, '>' - to save results to newfile  / replace 'g' with a number and will replace that occurence of the word (`sed s/mysql/MySQL/2` = 2nd occurence replaced) pushd | jump from current dir to another | pushd /dir popd | back to last dir used after pushd cmd